 It can be nearly impossible to remain clear-headed and control your emotions after a car accident, particularly one that involves your child.
-Statistics shows that children are more likely to suffer from life-threatening and severe injuries in car accidents due to their fragile neck and spinal cord, and softer heads.
+Statistics show that children are more likely to suffer from life-threatening and severe injuries in car accidents due to their fragile neck and spinal cord, and softer heads.

 Fact: each year, more than 120,000 children aged 12 and under are injured in car accidents in California and all across the U.S., while small children and infants are more likely to be severely hurt in motor vehicle collisions.

 While paying attention to child safety should be your priority when traveling in a car with your child, the use of car seats, booster seats, and seatbelts may not always be enough to prevent injuries and harm to children in crashes, our Los Angeles car accident attorney at the Compass Law Group, PC, says.

 What you do immediately after a car crash can potentially reduce the severity of harm and injuries in children.
-That is why our best car accident attorneys in California have outline a protocol for you to follow after a crash to minimize harm.
+That is why our best car accident attorneys in California have outlined a protocol for you to follow after a crash to minimize harm.

 Do NOT move your child after a car accident